Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 Starting at 6th level, you learn that the best defense is to not be there when it happens.
 When you're hit by a melee attack, you may spend one ki point and use your reaction to evade it completely.
 You may move up to half your movement speed afterwards without provoking opportunity attacks.

 # Playful Push
 Starting at 11th level, whenever an enemy misses a melee attack against you, you may use your reaction to trip them.
 They must succeed a Dexterity saving throw (DC = 8 + your proficiency bonus + your Wisdom modifier).
-On failure they fall [[prone]] and take damage equal to double your martial arts die.
+On failure they fall [[prone]] and take bludgeoning damage equal to double your martial arts die.

 # Presence of Mind
 Starting at 17th level, you're mindful of your surroundings.
 When you choose to replace your initiative roll with 1, until the end of combat: